Ninitharam/Vision-to-Text-Identifier/README.md

 ## Implement Language Detection for Images

--Enhance the Script to Handle Images
+- Enhance the Script to Handle Images
 Extend the language_recognition.py script to include image processing using OpenCV and Tesseract OCR.
--Verify the Output
+- Verify the Output
 Ensure that the script correctly identifies the language for both the sample text and the image containing text.